MarkoCuk54/YelpCamp/README.md

 - User login with username and password
 - Authorization

-- One cannot manage posts and view user profile without being authenticated One cannot edit or delete posts and comments created by other users Manage campground posts with basic functionalities:
+- One cannot manage posts and view user profile without being authenticated.
+ One cannot edit or delete posts and comments created by other users Manage campground posts with basic functionalities.

 - Create, edit and delete posts and comments